boguckicollection/kartoteka/README.md

 The interface will allow you to load scans, fetch prices from the local database or the API, and export results to CSV.

+### Cache
+Every time you press **Zapisz i dalej**, the entered values are stored in a temporary cache under a key composed of `name|number|set`.
+When another scan of the same card is loaded, the application pre-fills the form with the cached data so you do not need to type them again.